-Satellite images and tracking maps of Tropical Cyclone 18S 2021, January 31 - February 6.
+Satellite images, weather maps and tracks of Tropical Cyclone 18S 2021, January 28 - February 6.
 Max wind speed 65km/h.

 Satellite imagery shows an exposed low level circulation center (LLCC) which supports the initial position with good confidence.
 The limited remaining convection south of the LLCC continues to warm as the system takes on subtropical features.